An Application of the $h$-principle to Manifold Calculus: Introduction

-For us, every manifold is smooth and is either closed or the interior of a compact manifold with boundary.
-Maps between manifolds are all smooth and the mapping spaces are endowed with the weak $ C^\infty$ topology.
-We'll use the terms space and topological space interchangeably.
+Throughout the paper we will work in the category of smooth manifolds without boundary.
+The mapping spaces are endowed with the weak $ C^\infty$ topology. $M$ and $N$ will denote smooth manifolds of dimensions $m$ and $n$ respectively.
+Throughout the paper we will assume that $m < n$.
+We will use the terms space and topological space interchangeably.
 All categories are enriched over spaces and likewise for all the categorical constructions.